 Create Goals That Ignite

 I’m a strong believer in the power of goal setting.
-When I fix my mind on a new project or idea, I begin by setting tangible, realistic goals to help get me on track and stay focused.
+When I fix my mind on a new project or idea, I begin by setting tangible, realistic goals.
+These help get me on track and stay focused.
 This is a deeply satisfying process.
 Life is busy and it’s easy to become distracted.
-Goal setting helps organize my thoughts and has a calming effect that gives me the peace of mind I need to go out and make great things happen.
+Goal setting helps organize my thoughts and has a calming effect.
+This gives me the peace of mind I need to go out and make great things happen.

 Whether she aspires to become a ballerina, paleontologist, actor, or an accountant, respond to your child’s ideas with genuine enthusiasm and words of encouragement.
 Not be a dream-killer.
 Be the person she runs toward excitedly to share her most spectacular plans and ideas.

 Try This Idea: